 If something is worth the money isn’t something that’s always completely obvious.
-To answer that question we have to look at two things;
+Resistance bands are no different.
+You might be wondering if you should spend your money on a set of resistance bands.
+To answer that question we have to look at three things;

 - How much do resistance bands cost?

-If they’re very cheap but don’t do anything useful, they’re still not worth the money.
+If resistance bands are very cheap but don’t do anything useful, they’re still not worth the money.
 And if their uses are limited but they’re expensive, they’re not worth it either.
+Also, if you can buy something that’s cheaper and/or better, you’d probably rather buy that.

 There is a balance between money and uses that makes something worth what you’re paying for it.
 Let’s answer both questions and see if we can find an answer to the main question.